zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-and-set-up-a-cloud-stack/deploying-stack-components.md

 # Deploy a stack component

+TODO: This page requires more details about the general flow of deploying components and focus on a use case story and try to talk about each stage along the journey for more advanced users.

 You can deploy individual stack components using the `zenml <STACK_COMPONENT> deploy` CLI 🚀.
 For example, to deploy an MLflow tracking server on a GCP account, you can run:

 {% code overflow="wrap" %}